 1. More Energy

-Animal-based foods require so much energy for the body to not only digest, but also to break down and eliminate the excess wastes from the inflammatory proteins.
+Animal byproducts require so much energy for the body to not only digest but also to break down and eliminate the excess wastes from the inflammatory proteins.
 This can contribute to fatigue, inflammation, and for many, digestive upset (which also robs your energy!).
 These foods also don’t have the raw source of nutrition like plant-based foods do because they’re higher on the food chain.
 What does this mean?
 Well, animals have to eat plants to get their nutrients, so when we eat animals, we’re basically taking one extra (unnecessary) step to gain nutrients from plants such as B vitamins, iron, protein, magnesium, and complex carbs that all naturally improve our energy levels.
-We should also remember that animal-based proteins are just that – animals – living beings that have been killed for our consumption.
-Which do you think your body prefers to digest and process?

 2. Enhanced Recovery